SpicyCitrus/Project-Nimbus/README.md

 - Don't try to crash or kick the bot, (anything negative to the bot)
 - Don't try to spam the bots kits, that will result in a blacklist.
 - Attempting to crack, gain trust of the owners to get the code, or try to modify the code.
+- Abusing a glitch in the code allowing more then 1 kit at a time.
+- Not reporting a glitch to the owners.
+- Spam requesting the bot of multible kits.
 > Breaking any of these will result in a blacklist.
 # Privacy Policy
 Data gathered is showed here.